|Home > Registrants

 When will this take effect?

-If the proposals are adopted the changes to the fees will be effective from 1 August 2015 (subject to parliamentary approval of the necessary amendments to the Health and Care Professions Council (Registration and Fees) Rules 2003.
+If the proposals are adopted the changes to the fees will be effective from 1 August 2015.
+This is subject to parliamentary approval of the necessary amendments to the Health and Care Professions Council (Registration and Fees) Rules 2003.
 Existing registrants would pay the new renewal fee when their profession next renews its registration after this date.

 Does the HCPC offer any discount of fees?

 Currently registrants can also spread the cost by paying the fee in instalments, by direct debit every six months.